 The Anova does have a moving part (the pump), and because the heating element is directly touching the water, mineral deposits will form on the element.
 After only a year of light use, my Anova clearly need a cleaning job.

 If price and counter space are important factors — and I think they are for many of you — the Anova is probably the best buy today.
-Although owning both of them, I must say the SVS is my first choice because it is easier to use — especially for longer cooks.
+I own both of them, and I must say the SVS is my first choice because it is easier to use — especially for longer cooks.
 If you do get the Anova, make sure to procure a suitable container with a cover.